Formerly East Pakistan, Bangladesh was born out of conflict in the region and founded in its modern form in 1971.

 Most of the population relies on farming to make a living, with agriculture accounting for almost half of the country’s economy.
 Major crops include rice, jute and tea.
 Farming is growing increasingly difficult as rising seas destroy farmland in low-lying areas, inundating and salting the land and making it unfit for crops.

+In recent years, urban areas—especially Dhaka, the capital—have experienced a population surge as many rural communities have found life increasingly difficult in their hometowns.
 This has led to the growth of urban slums around major cities, as families come looking for safer ground on which to build a home and the prospect of work to build a life.
 But in these slums, children are more vulnerable to malnutrition, child labour, child marriage, violence, abuse, poor sanitation and pollution.

 READ MOREkeyboard_arrow_down